 Demeter Goes on Strike and the World Starves

 Sitting in her new temple, Demeter continued to brood with grief and rage on her stolen daughter Persephone.
-That year, none of the seed sown in the ploughed fields would germinate and no crops grew.
-Humankind was in danger of starvation and, consequently, the Gods were in danger of losing the worship and offerings that humans provided.
+That year, none of the seeds sown in the plowed fields would germinate, and no crops grew.
+Humankind was in danger of starvation and, consequently, the gods were in danger of losing the worship and offerings that humans provided.
 This caught Zeus' attention.
-Hastily, he sent Iris, messenger of the Gods, to tell Demeter to come to Olympus and cease from her disastrous withdrawal from the world.
+Hastily, he sent Iris, the messenger of the gods, to tell Demeter to come to Olympus and cease her disastrous withdrawal from the world.
 Demeter did not respond to Iris' entreaty.

 Eventually, Zeus gave in; he called to Hermes, telling him to descend to the Underworld and get Hades to give Persephone back.